-Predispatch and dispatch timeframes
+Predispatch and trading timeframes

-Access settlement information would be provided in the predispatch tables and the trading tables, with the latter published just after the end of each trading interval.
+Access settlement information would be provided in the 30-minute predispatch tables and the 30-minute trading tables; the latter are published just after the end of each trading interval.
 The presentation of each would be similar.
 AEMO suggests publishing: